Preemie Crochet Challenge 2020

 Sedge Stitch Bonding Squares by Carroway Crochet

 Many of the designers in this Challenge have been intrigued and quite taken with the concept of bonding squares.
 I have come to appreciate that they are not widely known about I’m America or parts of Europe, but that really should change!
-As crocheters they are a great way to learn a new stitch and so quick to make.
-If you have never tries the sedge stitch before you really should!
-We actually featured this stitch in our stitch of the week series last year.
+As crocheters, they are a great way to learn a new stitch and are so quick to make.
+If you have never tried the sedge stitch before, you really should!
+We actually featured this stitch in our Stitch of the Week series last year.
 You can check out our post with links to a free pattern and YouTube tutorial if you would like to.
 Get the bonding squares pattern here.

 Sleepy Bye bonding squares by Noors Knits

 Make this gorgeous star blanket in just 35 rows using a #3 or #4 weight yarn and a 4mm hook.
-Shannon used 3 colours to create this fabulous blanket so all you have to decide is your colours!
-If the ‘Get the Pattern’ button does not work for you just click the Ravelry button not far above it and you can still use the code from there!
+Shannon used 3 colours to create this fabulous blanket, so all you have to decide is your colours!
+If the ‘Get the Pattern’ button does not work for you, click the Ravelry button not far above it, and you can still use the code from there!
 Get the link to the free pdf here.